8H - Roundtable discussions

 Western Sydney University

-Evaluation for Impact: Authentic Assessment in Work-Integrated Learning and Social Entrepreneurship Education
+Evaluation for Impact in Social Entrepreneurship Education

 Dr Estee Ch'ng, AFHEA Associate Lecturer, International Business, Western Sydney University